facelessuser/coloraide/docs/src/markdown/color.md

 ## Color Matching

 Color objects can take in raw data points with a color space name or CSS style inputs.
 This CSS style input logic is exposed via the `match` method.
-By default, you can just give it a string, and it will return a `ColorMatch` object.
+By default, we can just give it a string, and it will return a `ColorMatch` object.
 The `ColorMatch` object will have the matched color as a `Color` object, and the start and end points it was located at.

 ```pycon3